weihsiu/secs/README.md

 ```

 ## Component
-Components in SECS are simply normal case classes that extend `Component` (marker trait) and derives `ComponentMeta`.
+Components in SECS are just normal case classes that extend `Component` (marker trait) and derives `ComponentMeta`.
 You can put whatever you want in a component and should be immutable.  `ComponentMeta` is a simple way to generate a singleton given for each component type and it uses the derives mechanism in Scala 3 to accomplish the task with minimum boilerplate.

 ```scala
 case class Dimension(width: Double, height: Double) extends Component derives ComponentMeta
 ```

-There are a couple of builtin components which is described below:
+There are a couple of builtin components which are described below:

 ### EntityC
 `EntityC` is a component that wraps the entity of selected components in the tuple.
 It is useful when you want to get to the entity of the selected components, so you can insert/update/remove components on it.  `EntityC` is added automatically to each newly spawned entity, so you don't need to add it yourselves.